Farfetch

 The system was revealed at the Design Museum and experienced live by investors, press and stakeholders.
 This was not a speculative concept.
 It was a fully working ecosystem, demonstrated in real time.

-Contributed over £400 million to Farfetch’s valuation (internal report)
+Contributed to a £400 million valuation increase (internal report)

-Attracted global press coverage across major outlets including BBC, Vogue, Forbes, Business Insider, Bloomberg, The New York Times and more
+Generated global press coverage across major outlets including BBC, Vogue, Forbes, Business Insider, Bloomberg and The New York Times